JasperFx/jasper/documentation/documentation/extensions/marten/index.md

 <[sample:UsingDocumentSessionHandler]>

-On top of the auto-discovered Marten service integration, the Jasper.Marten extension also has:
+On top of the auto-discovered Marten service integration, the Jasper.Persistence.Marten extension also has:

 <[TableOfContents]>